 Concordia offers the M.Ed. program in a cohort format: a small group takes the same classes at the same time.
 By learning alongside fellow educators, you will foster life-long, professional relationships and earn invaluable peer support.

-The next start date for Curriculum & Instruction with Instructional Technology Leadership is Thursday, Jan 1.
+The next start date for Curriculum & Instruction with Instructional Technology Leadership is Monday, Aug 28.

 Curriculum & Instruction with ITL Courses